acgetchell/CDT-plusplus/README.md

 ## Testing

-Run `just build`; it selects `scripts/build.sh` on Unix or `scripts\build.bat` on Windows, builds the test target, and executes all 24 CTest entries: one unit-test launcher containing 103 doctest scenarios and 23 executable integration tests covering normal CLI use and invalid-boundary rejection.
-The parallel-enabled AddressSanitizer and `parallel` configurations add one launcher containing five scenarios labeled `unit`, `parallel`, and `configuration`, for 25 CTest entries.
+Run `just build`; it selects `scripts/build.sh` on Unix or `scripts\build.bat` on Windows, builds the test target, and executes all 127 CTest entries: 104 doctest scenarios and 23 executable integration tests covering normal CLI use and invalid-boundary rejection.
+The parallel-enabled AddressSanitizer and `parallel` configurations register 103 ordinary doctest scenarios, one launcher containing five scenarios labeled `unit`, `parallel`, and `configuration`, and the same 23 integration tests, for 127 CTest entries.
 Every process-level test is labeled `integration`, and invalid-input tests also carry the `cli-boundary` subcategory.
 Run `just ci` for the complete local validation gate.